Ranajit Guha

 Ranajit Guha (23 May 1923 – 28 April 2023) was an Indian historian and the founder of the Subaltern Studies Collective.
-Guha’s scholarship challenged traditional elite-centered narratives, emphasising the agency of peasants and subaltern communities in shaping historical processes.
-His influential works, including Elementary Aspects of Peasant Insurgency in Colonial India, have left a lasting impact on the fields of South Asian history, postcolonial studies, and historiography.
-Guha was elected an Honorary Fellow of the Australian Academy of the Humanities in 1996.
+Guha's scholarship challenged traditional elite-centered narratives, emphasising the agency of peasants and subaltern communities in shaping historical processes.
+His influential works, including Elementary Aspects of Peasant Insurgency in independent India, have left a lasting impact on the fields of South Asian history, postcolonial studies, and historiography.
+Guha was nominated an Honorary Fellow of the Australian Academy of the Humanities in 1996.

 Early life and career

 Born on 23 May 1923 in Siddhakatti, Backergunge District of British India (present-day Bangladesh), Guha hailed from a lineage of khas taluqdars.
 His grandfather was a revenue official, and his father, Radhika Ranjan Guha, was an advocate, who later became a judge of the Dacca High Court.
 Guha's elder brother, Deba Prasad, was a notable scholar of Pali in Rangoon and Banaras.

 Guha pursued his education at the Mitra Institution and subsequently earned his undergraduate degree from Presidency College, Calcutta.
 His academic trajectory continued with postgraduate studies in history at the University of Calcutta.
 During his formative years, Guha found inspiration in the works of Indian historian Susobhan Sarkar.
 He also acknowledged his affluent family background and upbringing in East Bengal, and some of his early influences including writers D. H. Lawrence, Fyodor Dostoevsky, and the Bengali poet Michael Madhusudan Dutt.

 Engaging in political activism during the 1940s, Guha affiliated with the Communist Party of India, represented the party at the World Federation of Democratic Youth in London.
 Following his return to India in 1953, he distanced himself from political engagements after the Soviet invasion of Hungary in 1956.

 Commencing his teaching career at Chandernagore Government College in 1953, Guha faced suspension from the Bengal Educational Services due to scrutiny of his political history.
 Subsequently, he was employed by Jadavpur University.
 In 1959, Guha embarked on a migration to the United Kingdom, securing a fellowship at the University of Manchester to complete his doctoral thesis.
 In 1962, he assumed the position of a Reader in history at the University of Sussex.
 Noteworthy is his departure from Sussex in 1981, when he accepted a position at the Australian National University, where he concluded his distinguished career, retiring in 1988.